 Demonstrated in this video are three examples of lateral/rotational med ball throw exercises with progressions based on the double leg to single leg to bounding.

 - Transverse lunge counter movement to double leg throw

 - Lateral single leg step counter movement to medial bound throw

-The movements provided here are advanced core exercises that are not appropriate for everyone.
+As mentioned previously, the movements provided here are advanced core exercises that may not be appropriate for everyone.
 Check out this article for a progressive 6-week core training program!

-There is strong evidence suggesting that stabilization exercises are no more effective than other forms of active exercise in the long term.
-This means if you are experiencing low back pain, find any way to stay moving!
+Remeber, there is strong evidence suggesting that stabilization exercises are no more effective than other forms of active exercise in the long term.
+This means if you are experiencing low back pain, find any way to stay moving as well as build a strong core!
 This article demonstrated ways to stay active through advanced core exercises, however, there are numerous methods to stay active.
-The key is to find the routine that motivates you most.
-If you are looking for ways to address your low back, check out our low back recovery program.
-We have been working extremely hard this last year to create an effective program to address what is clearly an expensive and disabling issue.
-This low-cost high-value program includes:
+The key is to find the routine that motivates you most!
+In addition, do not be discouraged if you ever have to regress exercises, meaning make them easier to perform.
+Staying humble and honest with what your body is capable of doing will help you avoid compensations and potential injury.